unitymakesus/ncecf/wp-content/plugins/security-safe/README.txt

 == Changelog ==

+= 2.3.2 (Medium Priority) =
+*Release Date - 11 September 2020*

+* Improvement: Removed feature Local Login as it was triggering a false positive due to browser caching.
+* Improvement: Updated PHP version checks
+* Tested up to: 5.5.1

 = 2.3.1 (High Priority) =
 *Release Date - 05 January 2020*

-* Bug Fix: version privacy for JS files conflicted with Google Recaptcha.
-Thank you [Lynn Appleget](https://applegetassoc.com/) for reporting this bug.
+* Bug Fix: version privacy for JS files conflicted with Google Recaptcha
 * Bug Fix: Plugin updates were not getting logged properly after an update.
 * Bug Fix: Plugin would not initialize in a multi-site network.
 * Bug Fix: Prevent caching of nonce for front-end login form